Horrifying Footage Shows A 16-Year-Old Being Kidnapped From Her Mother On The Street

 "Two unknown males exited the vehicle, grabbed the 16-year-old female, and dragged her inside the vehicle while pushing the victim's mother to the ground," the statement describes.
 "The vehicle, also occupied by two additional unknown males, then fled east bound on East 156 Street from south bound Eagle Avenue.”

 The video shows no sign of the men coming, appearing from almost nowhere.
 According to police, her mother, who was left at the scene, was not injured and refused medical attention.
-An amber alert has been put out for Sanchez, and the story is spreading rapidly on Twitter, with local officials including New York City Council speaker Corey Johnson and Mayor Bill de Blasio asking New Yorkers to help find Sanchez.
+An amber alert was put out for Sanchez, and the story spread rapidly on Twitter, with local officials including New York City Council speaker Corey Johnson and Mayor Bill de Blasio asking New Yorkers to help find Sanchez.
 Her cousin took to Twitter to ask for help too.

 The police precinct has given information to help find Sanchez, who is said to be approximately 5'5" tall, weighing 150 pounds, with short black hair, and brown eyes.
 At the time of the kidnapping, she was last seen wearing a dark blue short jacket, white sweater, blue jeans and black sneakers.
 The suspects who are seen on camera and wanted for questioning have been described as four adult men in their 20’s who have dark complexions and are wearing dark clothing.

-Note: Update: Following a city-wide amber alert, Karol Sanchez was reportedly found on Tuesday afternoon by police.
-After some questioning, Sanchez allegedly told officers that the attack where she was taken from her mother on the street was staged.
-According to the report, Sanchez said that this was an effort to get away from her overprotective mother.